South Station Tower: Planning

-Accidents
+Construction

+Construction officially began in January 2020, with a five year completion timeline.
+By November 2022, ENR East reported that the building's steel frame had reached a height of 109 ft.
+Construction was completed in September 2025.

 On March 21, 2024, a steel beam fell from the top of the tower, damaging several windows, before coming to rest on the ninth floor.
 Some equipment from the worksite also fell, landing at street-level.
 The MBTA, which owns South Station and the South Station Bus Terminal, suspended commuter services and ordered work to halt in the time after the incident.
 No injuries were reported, but construction company Suffolk agreed to pause work while investigations proceeded.
 Construction work resumed on March 27, 2024, following the conclusion of the stop-work order and subsequent investigations by OSHA.

-On April 9, 2024, A few weeks after the beam fell, a fire was started outside the ninth floor by welders.
+On April 9, 2024, a few weeks after the beam fell, a fire was started outside the ninth floor by welders.
 The fire was quickly put out and the site was again shut down for a safety review.
 Work on the site was then continued on April 10, 2024.